Step 2

 Why it matters

 Code lives in text files.
 A code editor is just a text editor optimized for code — like Microsoft Word but for app files.
+The AI plan is the part people get wrong: every free tier runs out partway through setup, and finding that out at 11pm on a Saturday is how founders quit.

 What you'll need